Parking: Economics

 Parking is one of the most important Intermediate goods in the modern market economy.
 Early economic analysis treated parking only as an end-of-trip cost.
 However, later work has recognised that parking is a major use of land in any urban area.
 According to the International Parking Institute, "parking is a $25 billion industry and plays a pivotal role in transportation, building design, quality of life and environmental issues".
 Annual parking revenue in the US alone is $10 billion.

-In urban areas, car parks compete with each other and kerbside parking spaces.
+In urban areas, car parks compete with each other and curbside parking spaces.
 Drivers do not want to walk far from where they have parked, giving car parks local monopoly power.

 Urban parking spaces can have a high value where the price of land is high.
-The prices in Boston for parking spaces have always been high, just in last August, the asking price ranged just under US$39,000 in the West End to almost $250,000 in the South End.
+The prices in Boston for parking spaces have always been high; in August 2020, the asking price ranged just under US$39,000 in the West End to almost $250,000 in the South End.
 According to Parkopedia's 2019 Global Parking Index, the cost for 2 hours of parking in USD$ for the top 25 global cities is as follows:

 In the graph to the right or below the value above the line represents the out-of-pocket cost per trip, per person for each mode of transportation; the value below the line shows subsidies, environmental impact, social and indirect costs.
 When cities charge market rates for on-street parking and municipal parking garages for motor vehicles, and when bridges and tunnels are tolled for these modes, driving becomes less competitive in terms of out-of-pocket costs compared to other modes of transportation.
 When municipal motor vehicle parking is underpriced and roads are not tolled, the shortfall in tax expenditures by drivers, through fuel tax and other taxes might be regarded as a very large subsidy for automobile use: much greater than common subsidies for the maintenance of infrastructure and discounted fares for public transportation.